The classic bellini gets a makeover with another summertime fruit. Serve up this sparkling, fruity Blueberry Bellini at your next brunch.

 Place a fine-mesh strainer over a medium bowl and pour the blueberry mixture into the strainer.
 Using a rubber spatula, gently press the blueberry mixture through the strainer.
 Discard the seeds left in the strainer.

 Spoon 2 to 3 tablespoons of the blueberry puree into each of 6 champagne flutes.
 Add 4 to 5 fresh, whole blueberries to each glass.
 Fill the glasses with chilled Prosecco (or another sparkling wine).
 Gently stir and serve.

 Yum Sugar's Blood Orange Bellini

 Blueberry Bellini Cocktail Recipe

-- 16 oz. fresh blueberries (can also use frozen blueberries that are defrosted)
+- 16 ounces fresh blueberries can also use frozen blueberries that are defrosted

 - To make the simple syrup, combine water and sugar in a medium saucepan.
 Bring the mixture to a boil and stir until the sugar dissolves.
 Let the mixture cool.

 - Pour ⅓ cup of the simple syrup into the bowl of a blender.
 Add blueberries and puree until smooth.

 - Place a fine-mesh strainer over a medium bowl and pour the blueberry mixture into the strainer.
 Using a rubber spatula, gently press the blueberry mixture through the strainer.
 Discard the seeds left in the strainer.

 - Spoon 2 to 3 tablespoons of the blueberry puree into each of 6 champagne flutes.
 Add 4 to 5 fresh, whole blueberries to each glass.
 Fill the glasses with chilled Prosecco (or another sparkling wine).
 Gently stir and serve.